smitchell556/smitchell556.github.io/_sources/index.rst.txt

 July 2016 - Present

-* Make full stack web applications using Flask and NGINX, that focus on interactions with the file system and storing client data and inventory.
+* Make full stack web applications using PHP, Flask(python), and Caveman2(Common Lisp), that focus on interactions with the file system, storing client data, inventory management, and bookkeeping.
+* Experience configuring multiple web servers including Apache and NGINX.
-* Created software using Golang for executing system commands on remote servers.
+* Created software using Go for executing system commands on remote servers.
 * Write scripts on an as needed basis.